YangRui2015/2048_env/README.md

 ## Performance of environment
 I used random policy to evaluate the performance for 1000 times.
 We can take random policy as a baseline.
+The eval main function is in base_agent.py.

 ### (1) with render:
 average episode time:0.10279795455932617 s;